cyrus60/arb-bot/README.md

-# arb-bot
+# Arbitrage scanner
-Sports betting arbitrage bot.
-Scans odds from predetermined markets between Pinnacle (sharp sportsbook) and Bet105(soft sportsbook)
+- Sports betting arbitrage bot.
+Monitors odds from desired markets between Pinnacle (sharp sportsbook) and Bet105(soft sportsbook) for arbitrage opportunities.

+# Tech stack
+- Node.js backend to handle websocket connections and arb logic.
+React frontend to present current arbs in a sorted listbased on profit %, and a dashboard including statistics such as average arb time (probably need to implement DB at this stage), profit per session, and other useful indicators/functionalities to be determined as the project moves forward.